swarm-subnet/swarm/README.md

 ### Validation loop
 The validator:

-1. Replays the provided FlightPlan
+1. Evaluates the provided policy
 2. Tracks distance‑to‑goal, hover duration and energy
 3. Scores the run and writes the weight to the chain